mohmdelsayed/upgd/README.md

 # Utility-based Perturbed Gradient Descent
-## :warning: work in progess :warning:

-Utility-based Perturbed Gradient Descent (UPGD) is an online representation-learning algorithm that is well-suited for continual learning agents with no knowledge about task boundaries.
-UPGD protects useful weights or features and perturbs less useful ones based on their utilities.
-Our empirical results show that our method alleviates catastrophic forgetting and decaying plasticity, enabling the use of modern representation learning methods to work in the continual learning setting.
+Utility-based Perturbed Gradient Descent (UPGD) is an online learning algorithm well-suited for continual learning agents.
+UPGD protects useful weights or features from forgetting and perturbs less useful ones based on their utilities.
+Our empirical results show that UPGD helps reduce forgetting and maintain plasticity, enabling modern representation learning methods to work effectively in continual learning.
 You can find the paper from [here](https://arxiv.org/abs/2302.03281).

 ## Installation:
 #### 1. You need to have environemnt with python 3.7: